Hi, my name is Rob, and I’ve been stuck in an abusive relationship with hustle culture since 2015. But don’t worry, our breakup is imminent.

 For years, I bought into the idea that you must dedicate every spare ounce of your life to an entrepreneurial venture.
 After all, I was making a living as a freelance copywriter, all while trying to build my first online business.

-So I’d burn the candle at both ends, waking up at 5am to work on my thing, while staying up into the wee hours to bang out a sales page for a client.
-I worked 7 days a week, 12-14 hours a day, for close to three years.
+So I’d burn the candle at both ends, waking up at 5am to work on my thing, while trying to knock out a sales page for a client before bed.
+I worked like that 6-7 days a week for three years.

 I doubt you’ll be surprised, but this approach led to one bout of burnout after another.